ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 - Service Level Management Process.

-- BRM and SLAM graphics.
+- BRM and SLAM charts.

 - Practice yourself.